unyankee/unyankee.github.io/_posts/2018-12-11-OutterSpace.markdown

 measure the time that it takes, to be able to have some measures to be able to optimize.

-Right now is being used for my final year project, so I am experimenting with realtime raytracing.
+Right now is being used for my final year project, so I am experimenting with real-time raytracing.
-But until now, I got this, shared resources between CPU-GPU, to be able to render at real time a completely raytraced scene, using compute shaders again.
+But until now, I got this, shared resources between CPU-GPU, to be able real-time rendering a completely raytraced scene, using compute shaders again.
 The next step it would be to complete the second tutorial of Peter Shirley, but completely on the GPU.

 ![My helpful screenshot](/assets/OutterSpace/Screenshot_3.png)